-The Diploma in Information and Communications Technology (Health Information Management) Extended will provide you with the skills to secure employment within the healthcare industry, with the increasing use of electronic health records requiring accurate and efficient capture, maintenance, security and reporting of health information.
+The increasing use of electronic health records requires the accurate and efficient capture, management, security and reporting of health information.

-Students who successfully complete the Diploma in Information and Communications Technology (Health Information Management) Extended will receive guaranteed entry into the Bachelor of Information and Communications Technology (Health Information Management) at Western Sydney University.
+When you successfully complete this 16-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Information and Communications Technology (Health Information Management) at Western Sydney University.

 Fees and delivery

 *Maximum Student Contribution for the indicated period of study based on a full-time study load with no units failed or repeated.